Robert Story (minister): Works

 In 1811 appeared The Institute, a heroic poem in four cantos, written by Story and Thomas Pringle.
 In 1829 Story published, under the title of Peace in Believing, a memoir of a devout girl named Isabella Campbell, sister of the Mary Campbell who later professed speaking in tongues.
 Story also wrote on his parish for the Statistical Account of Scotland of 1841.

 Family

-Story married, in 1828, Helen Boyle, daughter of Mr Dunlop of Keppoch, Dumbartonshire, and was survived by her and two children.
+Story married, in 1828, Helen Boyle, daughter of Mr Dunlop of Keppoch, Dunbartonshire, and was survived by her and two children, including the Very Rev Robert Herbert Story, Principal of Glasgow University.